jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE.md

 # How to write conditions in python

-We will will step through learning conditional statements in python using Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)
+We will step through learning conditional statements in python using Test Driven Development using the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)

 ## Prerequisites